fusion-jena/abecto-vocabulary/README.md

 ## Open Questions

-* **What term to use for a set of resources in corresponding classes of different ontologies?** (There will be a set of variables/attributes for each ??? and a defining SPARQL Query with regards to an specific ontology.)
+###### What term to use for a set of resources in corresponding classes of different ontologies?

+There will be a set of variables/attributes for each ??? and a defining SPARQL Query with regards to an specific ontology.
+Candidates:

 * ~~Class~~ - already occupied by common SW terminology (`rdfs:class` / `owl:class`)
 * ~~Category~~ - already occupied by common quality assurance terminology (group of  multiple quality dimensions)
 * **Aspect** - my current favorite
 * Scope - is more concerned with visibility than belonging
 * Domain - also describes parts of an URL ⊆ IRI; sounds to broad
 * Area - as in "research area", but this sounds to broad
 * ~~Field~~ - as in "research field", but this sounds to broad
 * Concept - term use in [SKOS](https://www.w3.org/2009/08/skos-reference/skos.html) with high flexibility in meaning, but I would need a own resource, therefore "already occupied"
 * Type - might be mixed up with data types or `rdf:type`, but that is not a show stopper
 * Entity Type - term known from Entity-Relationship-Models
 * Schema Set/Group -
 * Relation - as known from databases, but might be mixed up with "association" or "property"
 * Shape Set/Group - term known from [SHACL](https://www.w3.org/TR/shacl/), but might cause confusion
 * Pattern Set/Group - technical description, but does not help to understand the semantic

 ## Other interesting resources
 * https://iswc2017.semanticweb.org/wp-content/uploads/papers/PostersDemos/paper565.pdf